JB-26/website-portfolio/src/blog/2022-10-07-wild-months.md

 So, the images that are used now are _much_ smaller.
 So for new users, you won’t need to wait long to see an image on the website.

+While I was updating the images, I decided to update the packages I'm using via npm.

 Apart from some new fixes, what’s next?
 I’ve got a post about the meta verse coming up soon which I started working on before I got married, and a draft post about Mac applications that I use (which needs some more work).
 Plus, I’ve got some ideas for content about what I've learnt since buying a house (_and all the stress that comes with it_).
 Oh, and some tech related posts as well.

 Until next time!